 How to Stop Windows 10 From Automatically Updating Drivers.
 (Control Panel Method)

 There are actually a couple of ways to turn off automatic driver updates.
-The first is to use the Windows 10 "Control Panel" The second is by changing information in the "System Registry" As the first option is the safest and easiest we will start with it.
+The first is to use the Windows 10 Control Panel.
+The second is by changing information in the System Registry.
+As the first option is the safest and easiest, we will start with it.

-Once you have the System menu open click “Advanced System Settings” from the bottom of the left-hand pane.
-Next jump over to the “Hardware Tab” and click “Device installation settings” Inside this menu select “NO (your device might not work as expected) Once you have selected this you can click to save your settings and exit out of the menus back to your desktop.
+To begin, press Windows Key + X to open the Power User menu, here select System.
+Once you have the System menu open, click Advanced System Settings from the bottom of the left-hand pane, then change to the Hardware Tab and click Device Installation Settings.
+Inside this menu select NO (your device might not work as expected) Once you have selected this, you can click to save your settings and exit out of the menus back to your desktop.

-With this minor change completed Windows 10 will no longer automatically install drivers for new devices on your computer.
+With this minor change completed Windows 10 will no longer automatically install new drivers for devices on your computer.
 In order to install new devices such as printers and other peripherals, you will have to use the drivers that came with your product or visit their website to get the download file and install them manually.
 This will take longer but it is going to guarantee that you are only updating the drivers you want to update.

-Getting started.
-Open the “Run” tool using “Windows Key +R” and type "regedit" into the box then press enter.
-When the Windows registry is displayed in front of you navigate to the following location:
+To start, open the Run tool using Windows Key +R and type regedit into the box, then press Enter.
+When the Windows registry is displayed in front of you, navigate to the following location:

-Note: If you aren’t a confident Windows user I would suggest sticking with the first method and using the Control Panel.
+Note: If you aren’t a confident Windows user, I would suggest sticking with the first method and using the Control Panel.